Zhao-Lab-UW-DHO/AdaptFM/README.md

 - `adaptfm-install-nnunet` for [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master)
     - Note that nnUNet is currently experiencing [a bug](https://github.com/MIC-DKFZ/nnUNet/issues/3009) that will prevent users from training.
 - `adaptfm-install-sammed3d` for [SAM-Med3D](https://github.com/uni-medical/sam-med3d)
-    - The installation of SAM-Med3D will prompt you for the location of the AdaptFM and SAM-Med3D folders if not provided
+    - The installation of SAM-Med3D will prompt you for the location of the AdaptFM and SAM-Med3D folders

 ### Using SSVT